Manual Therapy: The Safe, Non-Invasive, and Effective Way to Treat Pain

 The short answer – yes!
 Manual therapy is non-invasive and it doesn’t involve any harmful drugs or surgical correction.
 Instead, it involves a variety of techniques aimed at moving your tendons, ligaments, and joints in ways that facilitate pain relief and healing.

-Our Mobile physical therapists are highly-trained medical professionals who understand both the capabilities and limitations of your body.
+The physical therapists at Grelot in Mobile are highly-trained medical professionals who understand both the capabilities and limitations of your body.
 Many of our patients even notice relief after just one manual therapy session!

 What exactly is manual therapy?

 Manual therapy is also referred to as “hands-on therapy.”
 It is a specialized treatment performed by licensed physical therapists.
-At your initial appointment, one of our Mobile physical therapists may prescribe this treatment to you.
+At your initial appointment, one of our physical therapists in the Mobile office may prescribe this treatment to you.
 The treatment is performed by manipulating joints and soft tissue with nothing more than the hands – no intimidating equipment or machines involved!

 Manual therapy is used to reduce swelling, relieve pain, improve range of motion, decrease restriction, and mobilize joints.
 Our physical therapist may conduct targeted massages and stretches to the affected part(s) of your body, as well as manual therapy techniques, to get the results you seek.